 Make sure that your proposal flows, avoids repetition and does not include any spelling or grammatical errors before submitting it.

-The above information may have been been collected from relevant government or other sources and is subject to change.
+The above information may have been collected from the relevant government or other sources and is subject to change.
 For the latest information regarding new or amended legislation, please refer to state and federal government websites.